cwshugg/dimrod/README.md

 ## Future Plans

-* Implement a weather service that uses [this API](https://www.weather.gov/documentation/services-web-api)
-* Implement a reminder service
-* Implement a to-do list service
-* Implement a grocery list management service
 * Implement a conversation service used to:
     * Talk with DImROD
     * Instruct DImROD to interact with other services to accomplish things